rajdyp/study-decks/docs/python/fundamentals/fast_api.md

     logging: LoggingSettings = LoggingSettings()
     db: SQLLiteSettings = DBSettings()
 ```
+1. This is an argument with a default parameter.

 > `LOGGING_LEVEL: int = logging.INFO` : This is an argument with a default parameter.